matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 ## Proposal

-Each user has a self-signing key pair that is used to sign their own devices, and a user-signing key pair that is used to sign other users' signing keys.
-A user's user-signing key is also signed by their own self-signing key.
+Each user has three sets of key pairs:

+- a master cross-signing key pair that is used to identify themselves and to sign their other cross-signing keys,
+- a self-signing key pair that is used to sign their own devices, and
+- a user-signing key pair that is used to sign other users' master keys.

 When one user (e.g. Alice) verifies another user's (Bob's) identity, Alice will sign Bob's self-signing key with her user-signing key.
 (This will mean that verification methods will need to be modified to pass along the self-signing identity key.)
 Alice's device will trust Bob's device if:

-- Alice's device is using a self-signing key that has signed her user-signing key,
+- Alice's device is using a master key that has signed her user-signing key,
+- Alice's user-signing key has signed Bob's master key,
-- Alice's user-signing key has signed Bob's self-signing key, and
+- Bob's master key has signed Bob's self-signing key, and
 - Bob's self-signing key has signed Bob's device key.

 ### Key security

-A user's private half of their user-signing key pair may be kept unlocked on a device, but their self-signing key should not; the private half of the self-signing key pair should only be stored encrypted, requiring a passphrase to access.
-By keeping the user-signing key unlocked, Alice can verify Bob's identity and distribute signatures to all her devices without needing to enter a passphrase to decrypt the key.

-If a user's device is compromised, they can issue a new user-signing key, signed by their self-signing key, rendering the old user-signing key useless.
-If they are certain that the old user-signing key has not yet been used by an attacker, then they may also reissue signatures made by the old user-signing key by using the new user-signing key.
-Otherwise, they will need to re-verify the other users.

-If a user's self-signing key is compromised, then the user will need to issue both a new self-signing key and a new user-signing key.
-The user may sign their new self-signing key with their old self-signing key, allowing other users who have verified the old self-signing key to automatically trust the new self-signing key if they wish to.
-Otherwise, the users will need to re-verify each other.
+A user's master key could allow an attacker to impersonate that user to other users, or other users to that user.
+Thus clients must ensure that the private part of the master key is treated securely.
+If clients do not have a secure means of storing the master key (such as an secret storage system provided by the operating system), then clients must not store the private part.
+If a user changes their master key, clients of users that they communicate with must notify their users about the change.

+A user's user-signing and self-signing keys are intended to be easily replaceable if they are compromised by re-issuing a new key signed by the user's master key and possibly by re-verifying devices or users.
+However, doing so relies on the user being able to notice when their keys have been compromised, and it involves extra work for the user, and so although clients do not have to treat the private parts as sensitively as the master key, clients should still make efforts to store the private part securely, or not store it at all.
+Clients will need to balance the security of the keys with the usability of signing users and devices when performing key verification.

-The private halves of the user-signing key pair and self-signing key pair may be stored encrypted on the server (possibly along with the megolm key backup) so that they may be retrieved by new devices.
-FIXME: explain how to do this
+The private halves of a user's cross-signing keys be stored encrypted on the server so that they may be retrieved by new devices.
+FIXME: explain how to do this via MSC 1946

 ### Signature distribution

-Currently, users will only be allowed to see signatures made by their own self-signing or user-signing keys, or signatures made by other users' self-signing keys about their own devices.
+Currently, users will only be allowed to see signatures made by her own master, self-signing or user-signing keys, or signatures made by other users' master or self-signing keys about their own devices.
 This is done in order to preserve the privacy of social connections.
 Future proposals may define mechanisms for distributing signatures to other users in order to allow for other web-of-trust